 Western tech company founders have recently become outsized decision-makers.

 Plus iconic founders can often have significant control beyond their ownership.
-When Steve Jobs took over at Apple he didn’t own any shares or even technically have a job.
+When Steve Jobs took over again at Apple, he didn’t own any shares or technically have a job.
 He just sort of showed up and started giving orders.
 Iconic founders can be important decision-makers regardless of titles or shares.

 Sometimes shareholders can be powerful decision makers.